PaulZC/Iridium_SBD_Tools/README.md

 The displayed map is automatically centered on the position of a new beacon.
 The center position can be changed by left-clicking in the image.
 A right-click will copy that location (lat,lon) to the clipboard.
 The zoom level defaults to '15' but can be changed using the zoom buttons.

 A pull-down menu lists the latest locations of all beacons being tracked.
-Click on the entry for a beacon to copy its location to the clipboard.
+Click on the entry for a beacon to center the map on its location and copy its location to the clipboard.

 The beacon's path is displayed as a coloured line on the map.
 The oldest waypoints may not be shown as the map URL is limited to 8192 characters.